automl/learna_tools/README.md

 ## libLEARNA
 libLEARNA is the most recent algorithm from the LEARNA family of algorithms.
 It provides an interface to design RNAs for the partial RNA design paradigm.
 In essence, libLEARNA can design RNAs from sequence and structure motifs under different objectives.
-For more information, take a look into our [bioRxiv paper](https://www.biorxiv.org/content/10.1101/2023.12.29.573656v1.full.pdf) that is currently under review at ISMB 2024.
+For more information, take a look into our [bioRxiv paper](https://www.biorxiv.org/content/10.1101/2023.12.29.573656v1.full.pdf) that is currently under review.

 ### General usage
 The general interface to libLEARNA is as follows